Astronxd/Maximus-XII-Hero-z490/README.md

 Note: Version 1 is made using Prebuilt SSDT, making it support z490 mobo with comet lake processors.</br>
       Version 2 is made using manual SSDT, making it specific to Maximus XII Hero with i7-10700K processor.</br>

-      Donot use the SSDT if you are unsure.</br>
+      Donot use the SSDT if you are unsure.

 Hardwares:
 Asus Maximus XII Hero (z490)</br>